Kanishk-Dendukuri/Portfolio/README.md

 # iOS App Development

 I started the class with no prior knowledge in Swift, but I did have experience with developing in other languages such as c++, python, and java.
 So I decided to make a simple game.
 In the procces of making the game I learned a lot about spriteKit.
-I incorperated a highscore that stores on the devide and even had music.
+The game was very simple, the player has to dodge the astroids for as long as they can.
+I also incorperated a highscore that stores on the devide and even had music.
 [Astroid Dodge](https://github.com/kanthecalc/SpaceKan)

 ![Simulator Screen Shot - iPhone 8 Plus - 2021-02-24 at 12 34 26](https://user-images.githubusercontent.com/65775557/161876554-7c21abb2-a564-4cb5-8054-8d2438c61d55.png)
 ![Simulator Screen Shot - iPhone 8 Plus - 2021-02-24 at 12 34 34](https://user-images.githubusercontent.com/65775557/161876555-7b8c6a95-9508-490b-a6d7-49e3a4e8c980.png)